-2.20 The current local planning policies are contained within the Derry Area Plan (2011) and the Strabane Area Plan (2001).
-Both of these document will be superseded at the adoption of the Local Policies Plan (LPP) and the new Derry City and Strabane District Council LDP 2032.
+2.20 The current local Planning policies are contained within the Derry Area Plan (2011) and the Strabane Area Plan (2001).
+Both of these document will be superseded at the adoption of the Local Policies Plan (LPP) of the new Derry City and Strabane District LDP 2032.